Independent Contractors and Consultants

-It is important for the University to properly classify Independent Contractors.
+It is important for the University to classify accurately Independent Contractors.
 Unlike employees, Independent Contractors do not have employment taxes withheld and are not eligible for university benefits.
-If an individual is mis-classified as an Independent Contractor and should have been hired as an employee, the university/department could be assessed fines by the IRS and/or be required to pay damages to individuals.
-It is critical prior to engaging an individual to provide goods and/or services for the University, a determination should be made first by the Accounts Payable department whether that individual will be paid as an employee or as an Independent Contractor.
-A careful review at this stage will prevent any difficulties with the Internal Revenue Service and/or the Social Security Administration later with regard to reporting and withholding.
-The amount of control the University has over an individual is one of the primary factors in determining the nature of an individual's working relationship to the University.
+If an individual is misclassified as an Independent Contractor and should have been hired as an employee, the university/department could be assessed fines by the IRS and/or be required to pay damages to individuals.
+It is critical before engaging business with an individual to provide goods and/or services for the University; a determination should be made first by the Accounts Payable department whether that person will be paid as an employee or as an Independent Contractor.
+A careful review at this stage will prevent any difficulties with the Internal Revenue Service and/or the Social Security Administration later about reporting and withholding.
+The amount of control the University has over an individual is one of the primary factors in determining the nature of a person's working relationship with the University.

 Independent Contractor Defined

 Independent Contractors are individuals, partnerships, limited liability companies ("LLCs") and attorneys (regardless of organization type) who render a service and meet certain behavioral, financial and relationship factors and conditions as established by IRS criteria.
-They generally have a separate work place, and are not supervised when they are working for the University.
-An Independent Contractor generally will offer his/her services to other organizations and may advertise to the general public.
-They are usually paid a flat fee by the job or project and are generally not paid by an hourly, daily, weekly, or monthly rate.
-Section 2 of the Independent Contractor Determination and Certification form identifies all of the relevant conditions.
+They generally have a separate workplace and are not supervised when they are working for the University.
+An Independent Contractor usually will offer his/her services to other organizations and may advertise to the general public.
+They are often paid a flat fee by the job or project and are not paid by an hourly, daily, weekly, or monthly rate.
+Section 2 of the Independent Contractor Determination and Certification formidentifies all of the relevant conditions.
 The Independent Contractor should answer yes to all of the questions.